 My six year old got her hands on one of the very first dolls thanks to American Girl and was so happy when she started reading her books.
 As a gymnast herself with challenges of her own I think my daughter can relate.
 That’s exactly what makes the American Girl Girl of the Year so very special.
 McKenna’s story will not only inspire my daughter to set goals and achieve them and show her positive values in believing in herself.

 - Who she is: a determined girl who uses her strengths to turn challenges into triumphs.

 - What she loves to do: practice and perform her gymnastics routines.

-- Her friends: her gymastics teammates Toulane and Sierra; and her tutor, Josie
+- Her friends: her gymnastics teammates Toulane and Sierra; and her tutor, Josie.

 McKenna has always done well in school and in gymnastics, but when she starts fourth grade, school suddenly feels really hard.
 When her teacher suggest she get a tutor, McKenna is horrified until she gets to know her tutor, Josie, who is super smart and confident, and who also happens to be in a wheelchair.

 With Josie’s help, McKenna’s confidence grows, but she can’t bring herself to tell her friends that she’s being tutored.
 When they discover her secret, they’re hurt and angry.
 Then something goes wrong at the gym that sidelines McKenna.
 Will she find her way back to the sport she loves?
 And will her friendships ever be the same again?